ucb-ee290c/ucb-ee290c.github.io/tutorials/baremetal-ide/Baremetal IDE Lab.md

 Transfer rate: 3 KB/sec, 4348 bytes/write.
 ```
 From here you can either type `run` and let the program start or set a breakpoint.
 At this point you are in GDB and can treat it like any other debugging session.

+>**Task 2** Set a breakpoint on the delay function.
+What value is the stack pointer when you enter the function?
+What address is the `mtime_start` variable at?

+>**Task 3** Now that you've seen how to program the chips and how to write a basic program for bare metal, modify this program so the LED will only blink when the button is pressed.
+As a reminder, the button is hooked up to pin 1 of the GPIO bank.
+The [U540 Manual](https://www.sifive.com/document-file/freedom-u540-c000-manual) may be helpful for finding which registers need to be set and read.